Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 reading in centimeters rather than a relative proximity value.

-The left and right sensors are mounted at mid-chassis height on each side, facing perpendicular to the direction of travel.
+The left and right sensors are mounted at mid-chassis height on each side.
 This placement allows them to detect the track walls consistently as the robot moves forward.
-The front sensor is mounted at the front of the chassis facing forward, and is responsible for detecting upcoming walls and triggering corner navigation.
-Its placement at the front of the vehicle gives the algorithm the maximum possible reaction distance before reaching a wall.
+The front sensor is mounted at the front of the chassis and faces forward.
+It is responsible for detecting upcoming walls and triggering corner navigation.

 ### Sensor calibration

 Our ultrasonic sensors do not require manual calibration in the traditional sense, since they output distance readings in centimeters directly.
 Instead, calibration for our robot meant finding the right threshold values through physical testing on a mock track.

 For the side sensors, we tested different WARN distances until we found 20 cm as the value that gave the robot enough time to correct without